CM Search and Replace (CMSR) - Use Case - How to Replace Content On the Fly

-A new box will appear with set of checkboxes.
+A new box will appear with a set of checkboxes.

-Each of the checkboxes allows to exclude given rule from working in associated area.
+Each of the checkboxes allows excluding given rule from working in associated area.
 For example, checking Page Title means that this rule will not work in titles, even if it's defined differently in the General Settings.

 Under the Settings tab you can define some general settings for all rules.